vedph/cadmus_web/doc/adding-fragments.md

 ```

 2. add a _fragment editor dumb component_ named after the fragment (e.g. `ng g component comment-fragment` for `CommentFragmentComponent` after `CommentFragment`), and extending `ModelEditorComponentBase<T>` where `T` is the fragment's type:
-   1. in the _constructor_ (injecting a `FormBuilder` and a `DialogService`; the latter to be passed to the `super` constructor: `formBuilder: FormBuilder, dialogService: DialogService`), instantiate its "root" form group (named `form`), filling it with the required controls.
+   1. in the _constructor_, instantiate its "root" form group (named `form`), filling it with the required controls.
    2. eventually add _thesaurus_ entries properties for binding, populating them by overriding `onThesauriSet` (`protected onThesauriSet() {}`).
+   3. implement `OnInit` calling `this.initEditor();` in it.
-   3. (from _model to form_): override `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
+   4. (from _model to form_): implement `onModelSet` (`protected onModelSet(model: YourModel)`) by calling an `updateForm(model: YourModel)` which either resets the form if the model is falsy, or sets the various form's controls values according to the received model, finally marking the form as pristine.
 Also, if you are keeping a property for the fragment's model, set it here.
-   4. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
-If this returns null, return a new fragment object with default values; else, fill its properties from the form's controls.
-This merges the inherited properties with those edited.
+   5. (from _form to model_): override `getModelFromForm(): YourModel` to get the model from form controls by calling the base class `getModelFromJson`.
+If this returns null, create a new fragment object with default values; then, fill its properties from the form's controls.
+This merges the inherited properties (from JSON code) with those edited.
-   5. build your component's _template_.
+   6. build your component's _template_.

 Sample code: